MY FAVOURITE PENGUIN CLASSICS BOOKS TO ACKNOWLEDGE WORLD PENGUIN DAY

-So you might be wondering, what exactly is World Penguin Day?
+So you might be wondering what exactly is World Penguin Day?
 I know I was when I stumbled across it while reading the news earlier this week.
 It was mentioned in an Earth Day article and I was intrigued to learn more about it.
 I've always found penguins fascinating, the fact that they are monogamous, mating for life.
-So romantic.
-They are just incredible creatures.
+So romantic, eh?
+They are incredible creatures.

 - There are 18 different species of penguins living today

 - They have a wonderful vascular system helping them to minimize heat loss

 - Penguins are fast divers, diving at up to 7.5 miles per hour